Frequently Asked Questions about pets travel

 Transport of snub nose dogs, such as boxers, pugs, bulldogs and Pekinese, in hot season is not recommended.
 These animals have difficulty in maintaining a normal body temperature in hot weather.

-No. The European Pet Passport is been created for movements within European Country.
+The European Pet Passport is been created for movements within European Country.
 For Third Countries you can still use the Pet Passport but an health export certificate must be issued by the government vet from ASL non sooner than 10 days before departure.